Grant Hackett Net Worth, Height, Bio, Birthday, Wiki

 Grant Hackett is one of Australia’s most successful swimmers.
 After his success in the 2000 Olympics, he retired from competitive swimming.

-YOU MAY ALSO LIKE Gunna Net Worth
+YOU MAY ALSO LIKE Anna Delvey Net Worth, Height, Bio, Birthday, Wiki

 He has won gold medals in five consecutive Olympic games and is the only Australian to have done so.